dreamRs/shinybusy/README.md

 ### Spinner

-Add a spinner when server is busy on top right corner of the page with:
+Add a spinner when server is busy on top-right corner of the page with:

 ```r